 List of available events:

-which can be used to extend more features like:
+When using Wertik JS modules. useModule has a function called on which can be used to extend more features like:

 Example: